 Job seekers and businesses are no longer forced to look in their own backyard for their next job or hire.

 The introduction of flexible and remote working means the opportunities are endless and searches can be widespread.

 benefits of borderless talent for job seekers

 Whichever way you look at it, the pandemic has driven a new era of true talent globalisation.
-With the archaic workplace model replaced by a new hybrid workplace, where remote and flexible working are not only the norm, but expected, many businesses have the benefit of no longer needing to hire in their own backyard.
+With the archaic workplace model replaced by a new hybrid workplace, where remote and flexible working is not only the norm but expected, many businesses have the benefit of no longer needing to hire in their own backyard.